erco77/scopetext/README-scopetext.txt

            the right values based on your sawtooth wave test (above).

-           Note that some PIC chips don't have 8bit DACs (0-255), so you may need to adjust the SCALE and OFFSET values.
-For instance, for a 5bit DAC (0-31), since the highest value is 31, you need to lower the values, e.g.
+           Note that some PIC chips don't have 8bit DACs (0-255), so you may need to adjust the SCALE and YMAX values.

-                    #define SCOPETEXT_YOFFSET   2   // was 10
+	   For example: for a 5bit DAC (0-31), since the highest value is 31, YMAX should be 31, e.g:

+                    #define SCOPETEXT_YMAX      31

+	   Normally YSCALE can be left at (SCOPETEXT_YMAX/6):

-                    #define SCOPETEXT_YSCALE    4   // was 50
+                    #define SCOPETEXT_YSCALE    (SCOPETEXT_YMAX/6)

+	   If you adjust this value, be sure that (SCOPETEXT_YSCALE*(SCOPETEXT_HEIGHT-1)) is less than SCOPETEXT_YMAX, or the font will either wrap vertically, or vertically truncated, or other ugly things.

-           ..since the font glyphs are 7 rows high, (7*4)+2 = 30,
+           The font glyphs are 5 rows high, so the DAC values for drawing the font will be:

-           which is just below the 31 limit for the 5bit DAC.
+	       SCOPETEXT_YMAX - (y*SCOPETEXT_YSCALE)

+	   ..where y is in the range 0 to 4.

+	   So the fonts will be flush to the top of the DAC's output, and will be "drawn" below that voltage level based on the SCOPETEXT_YSCALE.

         3. As a test, somewhere in your main() loop, call: